PROVIDING VALUED CLIENTS WITH OUR PERSPECTIVE AND PROCESS SINCE OUR FOUNDING

 Our selected companies earn their place on our list and tend to stay there for years.
 Common attributes of our selected companies include: high barrier to entry, sturdy and growing earnings, strong pricing power, recurring revenue, low relative price volatility, macro-economic tailwinds and management with successful track records.

-Equities-Earnings season is just beginning.
-We continue to pursue and own companies that allocate their capital productively and which command strong pricing power for their goods and services.
-We are currently focusing our attention on companies which are leveraging AI technology to increase profitability and relevance in the 21st century.
+Bankers Investment Counseling will continue to seek out companies which allocate their capital productively and which command strong pricing power for their goods and services.
+We expect our selected companies to find ways to benefit from AI.